-For each grove or fisher habitat corridor where the decision tree indicates that action is necessary and warranted, the NPS would develop a site-specific planting plan that considers site conditions in determining the best way to achieve the purpose and need for action within that grove or habitat corridor.
-With a goal of planting 100 to 400 seedlings per acre (discussed on page 17 above), these planting plans would lay out a planting map that considers environmental variables critical to seedling survival, species composition, and site-specific forest structure such as slope percentage, slope aspect, elevation, microtopography, and soils to best mimic natural distribution of seedlings after fire (North et al. 2019; Marsh et al. 2022).
+For each grove or fisher habitat corridor where the decision tree indicates that action is necessary and warranted, the NPS would document tiered compliance documentation based on a site-specific planting plan that considers site conditions in determining the best way to achieve the purpose and need for action within that grove or habitat corridor.
+With a goal of planting 100 to 400 seedlings per acre (discussed on page 18 above), these planting plans would lay out a planting map that considers environmental variables critical to seedling survival, species composition, and site-specific forest structure such as slope percentage, slope aspect, elevation, microtopography, and soils to best mimic natural distribution of seedlings after fire (North et al. 2019; Marsh et al. 2022) as well as fine-scale presence of natural regeneration.
 This planning allows for spatial heterogeneity in planting and survivorship which is what would happen naturally.
 The planting plans would include the species to be planted, their proportions, and the overall planting density for each area.
 These planting plans would also consider other identified sensitive resources within the area to minimize disturbance to these resources.
+See Appendix F for further detail on planting plans.